MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-csp-enable-billing-usage-tracking.md

 ---
-title: Let your Cloud Solution Provider manage your Azure Stack Hub subscription | Microsoft Docs
+title: Let your Cloud Solution Provider manage your Azure Stack Hub subscription
 description: Learn how to let your Cloud Solution Provider (CSP) manage your Azure Stack Hub subscription for you.
 author: sethmanheim